lightbend/config/HOCON.md

 Environment variables are interpreted as follows:

- - present and set to empty string: treated as not present
+ - env variables set to the empty string are kept as such (set to empty string, rather than undefined)
  - System.getenv throws SecurityException: treated as not present
  - encoding is handled by Java (System.getenv already returns a Unicode string)